Eschatologue/CM_wiki/docs/class/sorcerer/clockwork.md

 ## Level 3: Clockwork Magic

 You learn additional spells when you reach certain levels in this class, as shown on the Clockwork Spells table.
-Each spell counts as a sorcerer spell for you, but it doesn’t count against the number of sorcerer spells you know.
-These spells can’t be replaced when you gain a level in this class.
+Each spell counts as a sorcerer spell for you, but it doesn't count against the number of sorcerer spells you know.
+These spells can't be replaced when you gain a level in this class.

 | Sorcerer Level | Spells |
 |:-:|---|